-'Peking Opera Percussion' is the second virtual instrument from Best Service's Chinese development team, who specialised in virtually reproducing traditional Chinese instruments with great passion.
+'Peking Opera Percussion' is the second virtual instrument from Best Service's Chinese development team, who specialise in reproducing traditional Chinese virtual instruments with a passion.
 This is a collection of high quality drum and percussion instruments used in traditional Chinese opera.

 To help you find your way into the rhythm patterns of Chinese opera they have included many playable MIDI templates.